-Our Stakeholders are Parties and Advocates on Cases or in Elections, the Public, AAA Roster members, our Employees, Courts and other branches of Government and our Vendor/partners.
+Our Stakeholders are Parties and Advocates on Cases or in Elections, the Public, AAA Roster members, our Employees, Courts and other branches of Government and our Vendors/partners.
 Our stakeholders are surveyed and interviewed regularly in writing and on the telephone, including by outside consultants.
-Issues of concern to Stakeholders are: impartiality and fairness, quality panel members, diversity, quality administrative staff, value and efficiency, cybersecurity and data privacy., confidentiality and technology.
+Issues of concern to Stakeholders are: impartiality and fairness, access, quality panel members, diversity, equity and inclusion, quality administrative staff, value and efficiency, cybersecurity and data privacy, innovation, confidentiality and technology.